 Friends of the Recovery and Wellbeing College is a new way to be more engaged and included in the life of the College without being a registered volunteer.
 The expectations and responsibilities of this role are less than being a volunteer whilst supporting your commitment to get more involved.
 It may also be used as a stepping-stone to volunteer with us more formally.
 It is also a good way of being more involved with us if you are a member of staff.

 What can you get involved with as a Friend of the College?

 Regular meetings with staff and volunteers, help with some practical tasks – this can include non-confidential admin tasks; grammar checks on communications; tidy up of the building; gardening; championing our work through local contacts and networks; providing articles and personal stories for social media and newsletters etc.

 What happens when I join up as a friend?

 We will invite you to have a conversation to see in what ways you want to be involved with the College and ask you to sign a friendship agreement.

 Your friendship role will be reviewed each year and you will be asked to sign up again.

 If you want to formally volunteer we ask you to enrol as a learner first, and to book on and attend one or two courses or workshops with the College, which gives you a feel for our College ethos and the way we work.
 If you’d then like to get more involved we’ll be happy to discuss the role you wish to undertake, your skill set and any training you need to do.

 Once you are ready to volunteer, you will need to apply for a volunteer application pack.

-As part of this process you will need a DBS check and two references.
-We will support you with the process of volunteering and with the application pack so don’t worry about filling out forms, we will help and check it with you.
-You may be asked some questions by our Occupational Health Team to make sure you are OK to volunteer if you have any health conditions and that we can meet any health needs you may have.
+We will support you with the process of volunteering so don’t worry about filling out forms, we will help and check it with you if needed.
+You will need a DBS check and two references.
+You may be asked some questions by our Occupational Health Team.
+This is to make sure you get the right support if you have any health conditions that may affect your volunteering role.